 AB, AB Holding and their global subsidiaries had no transactions or activities requiring disclosure under the Iran Threat Reduction and Syria Human Rights Act, nor were they involved in the AXA Group matters described immediately below.
+We have provided the information below as AXA and its subsidiaries remained our affiliates through early December 2019.

 The non-U.S. based subsidiaries of AXA operate in compliance with applicable laws and regulations of the various jurisdictions in which they operate, including applicable international (United Nations and European Union) laws and regulations.
 While AXA Group companies based and operating outside the United States generally are not subject to U.S. law, as an international group, AXA has in place policies and standards (including the AXA Group International Sanctions Policy) that apply to all AXA Group companies worldwide and often impose requirements that go well beyond local law.
-For additional information regarding AXA, see "Principal Security Holders" in Item 12.

-AXA has informed us that AXA Konzern AG, an AXA insurance subsidiary organized under the laws of Germany, provides car, accident and health insurance to diplomats based at the Iranian Embassy in Berlin, Germany.
-The total annual premium of these policies is approximately \$139,700 and the annual net profit arising from these policies, which is difficult to calculate with precision, is estimated to be \$24,272.
+AXA has informed us that AXA Konzern AG, an AXA insurance subsidiary organized under the laws of Germany, provides accident and health insurance to diplomats based at the Iranian Embassy in Berlin, Germany.
+The total annual premium of these policies is approximately \$109,150 and the annual net profit arising from these policies, which is difficult to calculate with precision, is estimated to be \$18,385.

 AXA also has informed us that AXA Belgium, an AXA insurance subsidiary organized under the laws of Belgium, has two policies providing for car insurance for Global Trading NV, which was designated on May 17, 2018 under (E.O.)
 13224 and subsequently changed its name to Energy Engineers & Construction on August 20, 2018.
 The total annual premium of these policies is approximately \$6,559 before tax and the annual net profit arising from these policies, which is difficult to calculate with precision, is estimated to be \$983.
+These policies were cancelled during 2019.